wagjamin/inkfuse/README.md

 ## Overview

-The repository effectively contains an Incremental Fusion runtime built from scratch.
+The repository contains an Incremental Fusion runtime built from scratch.
 As such, it does *not* support arbitrary relational operators at the moment.
 We only support some types of joins, aggregations and expressions.
 However, this prototype is deemed sufficient to prove the feasibility of this novel type of engine.